magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

 The DeleteAsset() function removes an asset from the collection.
 After the function is executed, the user is informed whether the deletion was successful or if there were any issues.

-## Understanding AssetCollections
+## Understanding Asset Collections

 An AssetCollection in CSP serves a dual purpose.
 While its name suggests it might exclusively represent a collection of assets, it is also designed to store **generic data** in the MCS.

 Although the name "AssetCollection" emphasizes its asset-related role, its metadata-centric design supports a broader application.
-You should consider both its **asset grouping** and **generic data storage** functionalities when integrating AssetCollections into your projects.
+You should consider both its **asset grouping** and **generic data storage** functionalities when integrating Asset Collections into your projects.

 ### Purpose and Flexibility

 1. **Asset Management**:
-   AssetCollections group and manage multiple assets such as images, models, and textures required for virtual environments.
+   Asset Collections group and manage multiple assets such as images, models, and textures required for virtual environments.
 This many-to-one relationship is defined at the asset level, where a single AssetCollection can hold multiple associated assets, but an asset is tied to only one AssetCollection.

 2. **Data Storage**:
-   AssetCollections also store non-asset data through their metadata.
-This enables applications to store key-value pairs in a flexible manner, making AssetCollections suitable for systems that do not rely on physical assets.
+   Asset Collections also store non-asset data through their metadata.
+This enables applications to store key-value pairs in a flexible manner, making Asset Collections suitable for systems that do not rely on physical assets.

 ### Key Features